grahamstockton/sudoku_solver/README.md

   if the end is reached without any solution found, we know that there is no solution

 Testing
-  The solver includes a function tests(), which runs tests against 35 sudoku problems obtained from http://lipas.uwasa.fi/~timan/sudoku/
+  the test function is present, but its call in main is commented out by default The solver includes a function tests(), which runs tests against 35 sudoku problems obtained from http://lipas.uwasa.fi/~timan/sudoku/
   It also tests against a number of sudoku problems without solutions, as well as problems that are invalid from the start (have two of a number in a row to begin with, for example)